isama22/ArtSite/README.md

 # ArtSite
-A site furnished with pieces of art I've made, it has a disguised login and signup button that allows for updates to the site to be made via crud on the web.
+A site furnished with pieces of art I've made with a disguised login button that allows for updates to the site to be made via crud on the web.
 <br></br>
 <strong>Technologies:</strong> Django | Python | postgreSQL | AWS S3 Image Hosting